L3yzs/win11themehyprland/README.md

 Waybar configuration
 Eww configuration
 Wallpaper configuration
+Hyprland keybinds
 Other system-specific commands

 Feel free to modify the project to fit your own Hyprland setup.

 ❤️ FINAL NOTE

-This project was made for my own Hyprland setup, so IT IS NOT GUARANTEED TO WORK OUT OF THE BOX ON EVERY SYSTEM.
+This project was originally made for my own Hyprland setup, so IT IS NOT GUARANTEED TO WORK OUT OF THE BOX ON EVERY SYSTEM.

 Please check the configuration before running anything.

-Have fun customizing your Hyprland setup! :D
+If you find something broken, feel free to fix it and adapt the project to your own setup. :D

 ⭐ If you like the project